soulwa/searchneu/docs/Classes.md

         // Meeting times of this section.
         // This schema is kindof odd and may be changed in the future.
-        // I would recommend creating an instance of Section.js in either the frontend or backend, which handles the parsing of this data structure.
+        // I would recommend creating an instance of Section.ts in either the frontend or backend, which handles the parsing of this data structure.
         "times": {

             // Meetings that occur on the second day of the week.